sit-2021-int214/010-CheapestElectricCars/README.md

 ### Steps
 1.Define a question
-2. Exploring the dataset from many websites
+2.Exploring the dataset from many websites
-3. Loading library and dataset are loaded from files ... which are compiled by…
-4. Explore the dataset from the original dataset
+3.Loading library and dataset are loaded from files ... which are compiled by… 4.Explore the dataset from the original dataset
   - Delete a unit of data in each row.
   - Change the data type according to the data.
   - Rename columns to have units.